 Each core idea is structured as a developmental progression, enabling students to build and refine their knowledge from their initial curiosity about the world.
 The aim is to guide them toward a scientifically coherent understanding of natural sciences and engineering, as well as the methods used to pursue these fields.
-Instruction should not treat disciplinary content as separate from conceptual frameworks or science practices.
+Instruction should not treat disciplinary core ideas as separate from crosscutting concepts or science and engineering practices.
 Instead, the content should provide a meaningful context for students to engage in scientific practices, allowing them to build cognitive frameworks that help them integrate new information with their existing knowledge.
 This interconnected approach fosters deeper understanding and promotes more effective learning.

-Many standards include standard boundary statements within the disciplinary content clarifications, which define the depth and breadth of content for assessment purposes.
+Many standards include standard boundary statements within the disciplinary core idea clarifications, which define the depth and breadth of content for assessment purposes.
 These boundaries, along with the clarification statements, are designed to guide teachers in understanding the expected rigor for assessments.
 However, they are not intended to restrict the scope or approach to how science content is taught in the classroom.